The Vineyard

 We transformed an old storage shed in the vineyard into an industrial chic tasting room.
 It was filled with decades of clutter, which had to be removed, carried down the steel slopes and into a moving van.

 “Schuppen” is German for shed and while it will always be a shed, now it’s a shed that will serve wine.
-We considered tearing it down and building something new, but It’s protected for its cultural heritage to the wine region.
+We considered tearing it down and building something new, but it’s protected for its cultural heritage to the wine region.